Arnold Eidus: Concert career

-In 1946 Eidus became the first American violinist to win the coveted Jacques Thibaud Award in Paris.
+In the summer of 1937, at age fifteen, Eidus performed in the Naumburg Orchestra Concerts at the Naumburg Bandshell in Central Park, a performance which was attended by over 7,500 people.
+In 1946 he became the first American violinist to win the coveted Jacques Thibaud Award in Paris.
 In the 1950s, he emerged as one of the most sought-after commercial violinists in New York, working in TV, radio, and films, on the concert stage, and in recording sessions.
 His classical repertoire included works by Kodály, Beethoven, Elgar, Copland, de Falla, Henryk Wieniawski, Sibelius, Brahms, and others.